 The final years of Dr. Ramsay's presidency were marked by increasing financial difficulties.
 The period of the Great Depression was marked by declining enrollment and a corresponding decline in revenue.
 Painfully aware of the situation, the state Baptist convention began to look at other ways to meet the educational needs of its constituency.
 In 1930, a committee recommended merging Furman University and Greenville Woman's College into a single administrative unit while maintaining their separate locations and identities.
 Although it took several years to accomplish that goal, including an intense but unsuccessful campaign to liquidate debt in 1935-36, the legal steps affecting the merger were taken in 1938.
 In that year, the Greenville Woman's College officially became the Woman's College of Furman University.

-By 1961, both institutions moved to the present Furman campus and any real distinction between them disappeared.
-In 1964, the old campus was sold to the City of Greenville and all the buildings were razed.
+By 1961, students from both campuses moved to the present Furman campus and any real distinction between them disappeared.
+In 1964, the downtown Woman's College campus was sold to the City of Greenville and all the buildings were razed.
 The property, now known as Heritage Green, is the site of the Greenville County Library and the Museum of Art.